Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Conclusion and open problems

-This paper contains the first results concerning the study of the $W$ random variables exhibited by the asymptotic behaviour of a multi--colour P{\'o}lya urn process projected along large Jordan blocks.
+This paper contains the first results concerning the $W$ random variables exhibited by the asymptotic behaviour of a multi--colour P{\'o}lya urn process projected along large Jordan blocks: we proved that $W$ is moments-determined and admits a density both in discrete and in continuous time.

-It is interesting to see how the methods used in~\cite{CMP13}, especially the forest representation, can be adapted quite straightforwardly to multi--colour urn processes.
-The main difficulty is that the $W$ are complex random variables in this multi--colour case, but the moments and Fourier transform analysis stay overall identical the two--colour case.
-A major difference with the two-colour case is that we have to consider possibly negative diagonal coefficients in the replacement matrix: we show how to handle such diagonal coefficients (as soon as a tenability hypothesis is made), and show how the forest representation can be adapted to such P{\'o}lya urns.

-However, many questions still remain about the random variables $W$: some of them are solved in the two--colour case (by methods that do not seem easy to generalize to multi--colour urns) but other are not proved even in the two--colour case.
-Can we find a lower bound for the moments of the $W$ (\cite{CPS11} for two--colour urns)?
+However, many questions still remain about the random variables $W$: some of them are solved in the two--colour case (by methods that do not seem easy to generalise to multi--colour urns) but other are not proved even in the two--colour case.
+Can we find a lower bound for the moments of the $W$'s (\cite{CPS11} for two--colour urns)?
 What is the exact order of their moments?
 Is the Laplace transform of $W^{CT}$ convergent (this is false in the two--colour case~\cite{CPS11})?
 Is the Fourier transform of $W^{CT}$ integrable (also false in the two--colour case~\cite{CPS11})?
 Is the density of $W^{CT}$ continuous (also false in two--colour~\cite{CPS11})?
-Do the $W$ have heavy tails?
+Do the $W$'s have heavy tails?